-Generally, if all statutory factors are favorably resolved, FDIC staff will recommend approval of or non-objection to the filing, subject to prudential conditions and written commitments for filings involving an industrial bank.
+Generally, if all statutory factors are favorably resolved, FDIC staff will recommend approval of or nonobjection to the filing, subject to prudential conditions and written commitments for filings involving an industrial bank.
 If FDIC staff finds unfavorably on one or more statutory factors based on the filing review, staff generally will recommend denial of or objection to the filing.
-Upon taking action on a filing, or if a proponent withdraws their filing during the review process, the FDIC Board of Directors may release a statement addressing the Board's views regarding the transaction if such a statement is considered to be in the public interest for purposes of creating transparency for the public and future applicants.

-Per § 354.3, the FDIC requires written agreements among a Covered Company and the FDIC and the subsidiary industrial bank.
-These agreements include commitments by the Covered Company to comply with each of paragraphs (a)(1) through (8) in § 354.4, and such other written agreements, commitments, or restrictions the FDIC deems appropriate, when approving or non-objecting to certain filings involving an industrial bank.
+Upon taking action on a filing, or if a proponent withdraws their filing during the review process, the FDIC Board of Directors may release a statement addressing the Board's views regarding the transaction if such a statement is considered to be in the public interest for purposes of creating transparency for the public and future applicants.37 paragraphs (a)(1) through (8) in § 354.4, and such other written agreements, commitments, or restrictions the FDIC deems appropriate, when approving or non-objecting to certain filings involving an industrial bank.
 Section 354.4 requires each party to a written agreement to comply with paragraphs (a)(1) through (8).
 These required commitments are intended to provide the safeguards and protections that the FDIC believes are prudent to impose in order to maintain the safety and soundness of industrial banks that are controlled by Covered Companies.
 The FDIC included these required commitments in part 354 to provide transparency to current and potential industrial banks, the companies that control them, and the general public.